 - The dose of azithromycin will be different for different people depending on the type of infection and your age.

-- For genital infections, gonorrhoea and chlamydia, azithromycin is taken a single 1 gram dose (2 x 500 milligram tablets).
+For genital infections (gonorrhoea and chlamydia) azithromycin is taken for one day as a single 1 gram dose (2 x 500 milligram tablets).

 - The dose for children will depend on their body weight.

 - Always take your azithromycin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 How to take azithromycin